What are the dates of residency and do I have to be there for the entire duration?

 The OneCard is a student ID that also serves as an electronic key for access to campus buildings, a library card, and a debit card for on-campus spending at the dining halls and bookstore.
 Get your OneCard from Public Safety as soon as you get on campus.

 To add money to your OneCard, log onto https://onecard.goucher.edu using the username and password you use to log into e-mail or the campus network.
 Secure deposits to your OneCard can only be made by using VISA, MasterCard, or American Express.
-If you have problems making a deposit, please contact the OneCard Administrator at OneCard@goucher.edu, 410-337-3115, 1-800-GOUCHER (x3115), or the central Controller's Office at x6060.
+If you have problems making a deposit, please contact the OneCard Administrator at OneCard@goucher.edu, 410-337-3115, 1-800-GOUCHER (x3115), or the Controller's Office.

 How do I register for residency classes and residency?